-  As I sat and started writing this post last night, Gremlins was on TV in the background.
+As I sat and started writing this post, Gremlins was on TV in the background.
 I really prefer to have the TV off while I write or at the very least, to have something on that I really enjoy: Big Bang Theory, the Yankees game, a classic chick flick like Sleepless in Seattle or My Best Friend’s Wedding that I’ve seen 1000 times and can use as fun background noise.

 But with Halloween around the corner, Kyle started watching Gremlins and got up in the middle to go to bed without turning off the TV.
 Typical.
 And moderately maddening.

 If you remember the movie at all, it gets to be pretty raucous and obnoxious about halfway through when sweet little Gizmo multiplies and the evil Gremlins go bonkers.

 The sweet and salty fall harvest salad is a whole lot like those Gremlins.
 On the outside, it’s a little on the sweet side with roasted butternut squash, perfect Honeycrisp apples, dried cranberries, and candied pecan clusters.

 But it’s the hint of salt in the maple vinaigrette that sets the flavors of this salad off.
 You won’t believe how amazing this dressing is!!

 Sort of like those Gremlins.
 Not that the salad turns into the spawn of the devil but it certainly comes to life with this dressing and I’ll admit to completely inhaling the salad for four straight days of lunches.

 The sweet and salty combination is incredibly addictive and whether you eat these fall harvest salad components tossed over a bed of massaged kale or some leafy romaine, you won’t be left feeling hungry.
 Just don’t feed it to the Gremlins.